deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

 BM_Dfs/4194304    13239332 ns
 BM_Dfs/16777216   55297925 ns
 ```

-Wouldn't it be nice to iterate over leaf values though?
-This question got me into brushing-up my knowledge of coroutines.
-I mean something like this:
+Wouldn't it be nice to iterate over leaf values, though?
+This question got me into brushing up on my knowledge of coroutines.
+Specifically, can we write a function like this?
 ```c++
 int res = 0;
 for (int leaf_value : LeafValues(root)) {
   res += leaf_value;
 }
 ```
+Returning leaf values in a container from the function is trivial, and I don't want that.
+The goal is to go back and forth between iterating over leaves and the loop body above.

 # Iterators